Nonary/ResolutionAutomation/Readme.md

 This will only work if the resolution is available to be used, so you will need to make sure to use NVIDIA Custom Resolution or CRU to add the client resolution first.

-### Overrides (Setting)
+### Overrides File
 You may have a mobile device that you wish to stream at a lower resolution to save bandwidth or some devices may perform better when streaming at a lower resolution.
-If you want your host to change the resolution to something higher than the client, make modifications to the overrides section in the settings.json file
+If you want your host to change the resolution to something higher than the client, use the `overrides` file to do this.

 #### Format
 ```